ExtrendCap Scam Review: Get Money Back

 - Broker remains operational for some time and suddenly you are not able to contact the broker or the website seems down.
 The broker also changes name and website URL without any notice to existing traders.

-Despite what any Extrendcap review has told you, LeoPrime is a suspected scam.
+Despite what any ExtrendCap review has told you, ExtrendCap is a suspected scam.
 We don’t recommend trading with them.
-If you are already trading with MolyTrades we recommend you immediately cease depositing any amount of funds with them, in particular if they are asking for a fee to withdraw your money.
+If you are already trading with ExtrendCap we recommend you immediately cease depositing any amount of funds with them, in particular if they are asking for a fee to withdraw your money.
 DO NOT PAY IT.

-Extrendcap has got many negative reviews and traders who traded with this broker have raised many complaints against it.
+ExtrendCap has gotten many negative reviews and traders who traded with this broker have raised many complaints against it.
 ReportScamBroker has investigated a lot about this broker and based on the negative reviews, complaints and other scam features, we have listed this broker in the list of scam brokers warnings.

 When a broker is unregulated or regulated by an entity outside of your jurisdiction, you have limited to no legal recourse in the event that your funds are compromised.
 In an event of theft, complaints can only be made if that broker is licensed by the regulator in your jurisdiction.
 Some examples of regulatory authorities that issue brokerage licenses are: